 When it comes to rediscovering spiritual priorities in our lives, we can find uplift in today's hope-filled words from St. Paul.
 In the middle of all the turmoil and tension he felt in dealing with dissent in Corinth, he holds on to his confidence in Christ, as his invisible, ever-present friend.
 Paul can be serene even at the prospect of his own death, when he will be more "at home with the Lord."
 He then adds a guiding principle valid for each one of us: "Whether we are at home or away, we make it our aim to please him."
 Without giving up on all hope for collegiality and dialogue in our Church, these are secondary to our basic trust that it is and will remain the Church of Jesus Christ, whose Spirit will stir up whatever is needed to make his Church grow and thrive.

 Children are great for asking questions.
-They ask one question and, having received an answer, they ask another.
-As children grow into adolescence, they begin to ask more probing questions, questions that look for some kind of light to be cast on the deeper issues of life.
-In time, they may come to realize that clear answers are not always to be found to life's more profound questions.
-As adults we often have to reconcile ourselves to living with many unanswered questions.
-We discover that all our searching will never exhaust the many mysteries of life.
-We continue to take delight in making fresh discoveries, but we also realize that coming to terms with 'not knowing' is an important part of life's journey.
+They ask one question and, having got an answer, they ask another.
+As children grow into adolescence, they begin to ask more probing questions, wanting some light to be cast on the deeper issues of life.
+In time, they come to realize that clear answers are not always to be found to life's more profound questions.
+As adults we often have to reconcile ourselves to living with unanswered questions.
+We discover that our searching will never exhaust the many mysteries of life.
+But we continue to take delight in fresh discoveries, while coming to terms with 'not knowing' as an unavoidable fact of life.

-Today Jesus speaks a parable which acknowledges the mystery that is at the heart of the most everyday experiences of life.
+Today Jesus speaks about the mystery that is at the heart of the most everyday experiences of life.
 A farmer scatters seed on the good soil of Galilee.
 Having done the sowing, all he can do is to go about his other business, while the seed takes over and does its own work, producing first the shoot, then the ear, then the full grain in the ear, until the crop is ready for harvest.
-In the parable it is said of the farmer that 'he does not know' how all this happens.
-Between his actions of sowing the seed and harvesting the crop, a great deal of activity goes on, which is invisible to him and which he does not fully understand.
-There is a great deal in our world which we do not fully understand, in spite of the great expertise that has developed over the centuries on all aspects of our universe.
+In the parable the farmer does not know how all this happens.
+Between his actions of sowing the seed and harvesting the crop nature takes over in a way that he does not fully understand.
+There is a great deal in our world which we do not fully understand, in spite of the great progress over the centuries on all aspects of science.

-He begins with the statement, 'This is what the kingdom of God is like.'
-Jesus seems to be saying that if the farmer does not know the ways of the humble seed, how can any of us fully know the ways of God?
+Jesus begins with the statement, 'This is what the kingdom of God is like.'
+He seems to mean that if the farmer does not understand how the seed manages to grow, how can any of us fully know the ways of God?
 If growth in the natural world is mysterious, how much more mysterious must be the growth of God's kingdom?
-The Jewish author of the book of Qoheleth expressed it well, 'Just as you do not know how the breath comes into the bones in the mother's womb, so you do not know the work of God, who makes everything.'
-With the parable of the seed growing secretly Jesus says that the kingdom of God can be growing among us in ways that we do not fully understand, just as the seed the farmer sows in the ground grows to harvest in ways he does not understand.
-There is a reassuring, hopeful message here for all of us who may be tempted to discouragement by the slow progress that the ways of God appear to be making in the world.
-The spreading of God's reign is ultimately God's work and that work is always under way, even when we do not see it or understand it.
+The Jewish book of Qoheleth expressed it well, 'Just as you do not know how the breath comes into the bones in the mother's womb, so you do not know the work of God, who makes everything.'
+With the parable of the seed growing secretly Jesus says that God is working among us in ways that we do not fully understand, just as the seed planted in the ground grows to harvest in ways the farmer does not understand.
+There is a reassuring, hopeful message here for any who are tempted to discouragement by the slow progress that the ways of God appear to be making in the world.
+The spreading of God's reign is ultimately the work of God... and that work is going on even when we do not see it or understand it.
 We have a part to play in the coming of God's way of doing things among us, just as the farmer has a role to play in the coming of the final harvest.
 However, that first parable in the gospel warns us against overestimating our role.
 St Paul expresses this perspective well in his first letter to the Corinthians, 'Neither the one who plants, nor the one who waters is anything, but only God who gives the growth.'

 The second parable in today's gospel reminds us that God can be at work in situations and places that seem very unpromising to us.
 There is a stark contrast between the tiny mustard seed (the smallest of all the seeds), and the large shrub that grows from it, in whose branches the birds of the air can nest.
 Insignificant beginnings can lead to a wonderful result.
 The kingdom of God is like that; it often finds expression initially in what is small and seemingly insignificant.
 We can feel that our own faith is insignificant, as small as a mustard seed.
 Jesus assures us that the Spirit is working in and through such faith.
-Our hope can appear to diminish to the size of a mustard seed.
-The parable says that such hope is enough for the Lord to work with.
+Our faith can appear as small as a mustard seed; but such hope is enough for the Lord to work with.
 Our various efforts can seem to bear very insignificant results.
-The parable assures us that the Lord will see to it that the final harvest from those efforts will be abundant.
+The parable assures us that the final harvest from those efforts will be abundant.

-Sometimes we have to learn to be content with the small seeds that we can sow, trusting them to bear fruit in ways that will surprise us.
-The kingdom of God is something very humble and modest in its origins.
+We have to learn to be content with the small seeds that we can sow, trusting they will bear fruit in surprising ways.
+The kingdom of God is being worked out in quiet and humble ways.
 We need to learn to appreciate little things and small gestures.
-We may not feel called to be heroes or martyrs every day, but we are called to put a little dignity into each corner of our little world.
-There are little seeds of the kingdom that all of us can sow, a friendly gesture towards someone in trouble, a welcoming smile for someone who is alone, a sign of closeness for someone who is in despair, a little ray of joy for a heart full of distress.
+We may not have to be heroes or martyrs, but we are called to put a little dignity into our own little corner of the world.
+There are little seeds of the kingdom that all of us can sow, a friendly gesture towards someone in trouble, a welcoming smile for someone who is alone, a sign of closeness for someone in despair, a little ray of joy for a person in distress.
 God's reign comes in power through the seemingly insignificant actions of each of one us.